I. Introduction

 II.
 What is a High Velocity Hurricane Zone (HVHZ)?

-High Velocity Hurricane Zone (HVHZ) is a regulatory wind-zone designation in the Florida Building Code (FBC) that applies to regions at greatest risk for extreme wind events.
-Officially defined in FBC Chapter 16, HVHZ areas must design structures to withstand wind speeds of 175 mph or higher, versus 110-140 mph for standard coastal and inland wind zones.
+High Velocity Hurricane Zone (HVHZ) is a regulatory wind-zone designation in the Florida Building Code (FBC) that applies to the regions at greatest risk for extreme wind events.
+Officially defined in FBC Sections 1616–1626, the HVHZ covers exactly two counties—Miami-Dade and Broward—where structures must be designed for wind speeds of 175 mph or higher (175 mph in Miami-Dade, 170 mph in Broward for Risk Category II buildings).

 How HVHZ differs from standard wind zones: